 Protecting Your Child’s Privacy Amidst Social Media Overload

 The deluge of social media may have contributed much to global communication and interaction but has sadly brought some risks which have not been anticipated before.
+Read here about the fact that bookies enhanced odds and how it can be used.
 Cyber bullying, child pornography, phishing and other cyber crimes are riding on the wave of over-exposure which social media tend to generate.
 Children are especially vulnerable to these online risks because they are naïve and curious—a combination which makes them very easy prey for online predators.

 How can we keep our children private in an overexposed world?
 There are actually age-based guidelines for internet use which have been developed by Microsoft in partnership with the American Academy of Pediatricians.
 Learning these guidelines by heart is imperative for our children’s safety.
 But of course, learning our children by heart is even better.

 This is the best time to establish clear rules regarding internet use.
 Children of this age group have full trust in you and easily soak up whatever rules you set.